 Between 1978 and 1997, contracted-out defined benefit pension schemes were required to provide a Guaranteed Minimum Pension (GMP).
-This note looks at t arrangements for inflation-linking GMP rights.Jump to full report >>
+This note looks at the arrangements for index-linking GMP rights for people reaching State Pension age before and after 6 April 2016 and for members of public service pension schemesJump to full report >>

 There is a link between the GMP and the additional State Pension in that, when a person reaches pensionable age, the total amount of GMP is subtracted from the total amount of additional state pension built up between 1978 and 1997, and any net amount is paid.
 This is referred to as a ‘contracted-out deduction’.
 It reflects the fact that reduced National Insurance (NI) was paid during the period of contracting out in return for meeting legislative requirements.
 This calculation is performed each year that the pension is payable.

 The effect of these arrangements is that, although schemes are not required to provide increases on the GMP on rights accrued between 1978 and 1988 (or in excess of 3% on rights accrued between 1988 and 1997), the additional State Pension built up during that period is subject to increases.
 When the contracted-out deduction is subtracted from the additional state pension, the remaining additional state pension includes an increase linked to prices.
 The effect is that, an amount broadly equivalent to the GMP, but which is in fact additional state pension is subject to an increase (HC Deb, 6 January 2014, c51W).

 Under the Pensions Act 2014. a new single-tier State Pension (nSP) was introduced for future pensioners from 6 April 2016.
 The NAO described the implications for people who had been contracted-out as follows: